isc-projects/bind9/doc/arm/reference.rst

 .. _recursion:

 .. namedconf:statement:: recursion
+   :tags: query
+   :short: Defines whether recursion and caching are allowed.

    If ``yes``, and a DNS query requests recursion, then the server attempts to do all the work required to answer the query.
 If recursion